-- Get and fill out IRS extension Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+- Obtain and fill out IRS extension Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

-It’s possible to get the automatic extension without filing IRS Form 4868.
+It’s possible to get the automatic extension without filing IRS 4868 tax form.
 To do this, pay all or part of your estimated income taxes that are due.
 You must provide relevant tax information and indicate that the payment is for a tax-filing extension using one of the IRS-approved methods of payment.
 You’ll then receive a confirmation number for your records.

 Filing for a State Tax Deadline Extension